yashumayank/FastNeo/README.md

 In case of a high performance cluster (HPC), some or all of these prerequisites might already be installed on the (HPC).
 Please check if the modules are already installed using the following command: `module spider bowtie2 samtools julia`. and load the ones that are installed using the following command `module load {module names}`.
 The prerequisites that are not installed on the HPC must be installed separately.
 Please use conda, as shown above, or the install instructions on the tools' webpage.

-### INSTALL
+### INSTALLATION

-Download and install using the following commands:-
+Please make sure you are in the folder where you would like to install FastNeo and then download and install using the following commands:-
 ```
 git clone https://github.com/yashumayank/FastNeo.git
 cd FastNeo